awslabs/damo/README.md

 Only sufficiently stabilized features are documented there.
 In other words, any feature that not documented on [USAGE.md](USAGE.md) are in experimental stage.
-Such experimental features could be deprecated and removed without any notice and grace priods.
+Such experimental features could be deprecated and removed without any notice and grace periods.
 The documented features could also be deprecated, but those will provide some notification and grace periods.